dimitri-nicolo/calico/_includes/master/install-upgrade-operator-openshift.md

 The ElasticSearch operator that comes with {{site.prodname}} is configured to use a `StorageClass` named `tigera-elasticsearch`.
 Before continuing to create the cluster, you must create a StorageClass.
-Please refer to the [Kubernetes storage classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) documentation page for more details.
+Please refer to the [Kubernetes storage classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) and [OpenShift persistent storage](https://docs.openshift.com/container-platform/4.2/storage/understanding-persistent-storage.html) pages for more details.

 #### Create the cluster